-These solutions describe harmonic motion at frequencies $\omega_{z,\rho}$ superimposed with a much faster quiver motion at $\Omega_{rf}$.
-The latter motion is often referred to as $micromotion$ and has a small amplitude proportional to the distance of the harmonic (secular) motion from the origin (See Fig.~\ref{fig:ion_motion}).

-In many cases one can neglect the micromotion, and one is essentially left with a pure harmonic motion.
-To this, one can assign a potential energy often named the $\it{pseudopotential}$ which reads
+These solutions describe harmonic motion at frequencies $\omega_{z,\rho}$ superimposed with a much faster quiver motion at $\Omega_\mathrm{rf}$.
+The quiver motion is often referred to as $micromotion$ and has a small amplitude proportional to the distance of the harmonic (secular) motion from the origin (See Fig.~\ref{fig:ion_motion}).
+In many experimental situations, one can neglect the micromotion and is essentially left with pure harmonic motion.
+In such situations, the term proportional to $q_u$ in Eq.\eqref{eq:trap_ut} can be discarded and one assigns a potential energy to the trap, often referred to as the $\it{pseudopotential}$, which reads

-The sub-category of rf traps most used in experiments with ion Coulomb crystals is the linear quadrupole rf trap \cite{Prestage:1989}.
-Ideally, it consists of four rods with hyperbolic cross-sections arranged in a parallel configuration to create a perfect two-dimensional quadrupole field for confinement in the cross-section plane (See Fig.~\ref{fig:linear_rf_traps} a.).
+The types of rf traps most used in experiments with ion Coulomb crystals are linear quadrupole rf traps \cite{Prestage:1989}.
+Ideally, a linear quadrupole rf trap consists of four rods with hyperbolic cross-sections arranged in a parallel configuration to create a perfect two-dimensional quadrupole field for confinement in the cross-section plane (See Fig.~\ref{fig:linear_rf_traps} a.).
 Along the rod axis, confinement is obtained by applying DC voltages either to two additional electrodes placed along the central axis between the rods or to the eight end-pieces after sectioning the rods into three pieces (See Figs.~\ref{fig:linear_rf_traps}b and c).